TERMS AND CONDITIONS

 Any non-covered amounts must be paid by the end of fee payment period.

 All financial aid you are eligible for, with the exception of a federal work Study award, will be credited to your student account.
 Once this process has been completed, the Finance Office is responsible for disbursing your credit balance funds (balance after all charges on your student account has been paid) to you.
-Refunds are processed using BankMobile debit cards.
-Students should select a refund preference at RefundSelection.com.
+Refunds are processed using BankMobile.
+For more information about BankMobile, visit this link: https://bankmobiledisbursements.com/student-experience/.
 Credit balance disbursements are processed approximately 30 days after the beginning of each term.
-To view our institution's contract with BankMobile, a Division of Customer Bank, click here.
+Click to view our institution's contract with BankMobile, a Division of Customer Bank.

 If at any time you completely withdraw during a term, you may be required to repay all or a portion of funds received and/or credited to your account.
 If you owe a repayment to a federal program or are in default on a federal student loan, you are ineligible to receive federal and state assistance.
 If you have a delinquent or outstanding debt owed to MTC, you will not be able to register, request an academic transcript or graduate until the obligation to MTC is met.